NickIliev/TNSPushTest/README.md

 POC application using NativeScrit 3.X.X and above and `nativescript-plugin-firebase`

-- create your app with the desired name
+- Create your app with the desired name
 `tns create TNSPushTest --tsc`

-- sigh with the provision profile
+- Sigh with the provision profile
 `tns run ios --provision <Your-Provision-Profile-Name>`

-- add the plugin and during the installation choose **y** when asked if you want to use Cloud Messaging (push notifications) `npm i nativescript-plugin-firebase --save`
+- Add the plugin and during the installation choose **y** when asked if you want to use Cloud Messaging (push notifications) `npm i nativescript-plugin-firebase --save`

 ## iOS

-- place your `GoogleService-info.plist` file (generated from firebase console) in `app/App_Resources/iOS`
+- Place your `GoogleService-info.plist` file (generated from Firebase console) in `app/App_Resources/iOS`.

-in `app/App_Resources/iOS` create file called `<Your-App-Name>.entitlements` and the following
+In `app/App_Resources/iOS` create a file called `<Your-App-Name>.entitlements` and the following:

-Exmaple `app/App_Resources/iOS/TNSPushTest.entitlements`
+Example `app/App_Resources/iOS/TNSPushTest.entitlements`
 ```XML
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">